 - Centre for the Analysis of Motion, Entertainment Research and Applications (CAMERA)

 - Centre for Mathematics and Algorithms for Data (MAD)

 - REal and Virtual Environments Augmentation Labs (REVEAL)

-In our undergraduate teaching, we cover Fundamentals of Visual Computing (CM20219) and Fundamentals of Machine Learning (CM20220) in Year 2, and dive deeper into a wide range of visual computing topics in Advanced Computer Graphics (CM30075) and Computer Vision (CM30080) in Year 3.
+In our undergraduate teaching, we cover Fundamentals of Visual Computing (CM20219) in Year 2, and dive deeper into a wide range of visual computing topics in Advanced Computer Graphics (CM30075) and Computer Vision (CM30080) in Year 3.

 Every year, we supervise an exciting range of undergraduate and postgraduate projects across the full visual computing spectrum, including projects involving virtual reality, visual effects, deep learning and motion capture.

 There are usually opportunities for postgraduate research in our group.